xubenji/llm_text_research/README.md

 Create result container file

-touch code_like.txt
+touch xxxx.txt

 ### Execute processor

+cd s2

-python3 nor_code_like.py
+python3 llama_llama.py

 This command is run directly in code like mode.
 Note that you need to create the corresponding file before running the Python script.

+llama_llama.py refers to the two llama models for processing text before and after. openai_openai.py refers to the two gpt models for processing text before and after.

 .

 ├── install.sh             # Environment setup script

-├── nor_*.py               # Method entry files

-├── train_eng.csv          # Input dataset
+├── README.md               # Readme file

-├── requirements.txt       # Python dependencies
+├── s1                     # submission one files

-└── *.txt                  # Auto-generated result files
+└── s2                     # submission two files

-└── report_1.pdf           # report about this project and method and data

-└── code_description       # The Python code structure description, function by function